 Insurance policy for off-plan property

-Article 4 of Italian legislative decree 122/2005 states that a construction company must provide an insurance policy to off-plan property buyers.
+Buying off-plan means you purchase your home before the developer has finished building it.
+You may even buy it before construction has begun.
+This type of purchase in Italy is not without risks.
+Article 4 of Italian legislative decree 122/2005 states that a construction company must provide an off-plan insurance policy to property buyers.

 Because this insurance policy acts as a guarantee, it is therefore an important element of your off-plan purchase.